huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > This parameter specifies the solvers that used to solve the analytical continuation problem.
-Now **ACFlow.jl** supports four different solvers.
+Now **ACFlow** supports four different solvers.
 They are as follows:
 >
 > * MaxEnt
 > * StochAC